LETTER: Kids are paying the price for GOP tactics

 A former U.S. president writes, “The Carter Center makes the world a safer, freer place for you, me, our children—by preventing disease and suffering, advancing democracy, and nurturing hope and freedom.”
 Wouldn’t we all want that?
-Yet Wisconsin Republican leaders have proven they want none of it.
-Their only mission is to stay in power.
+Yet Wisconsin Republican leaders have proven… they want none of it.
+Their only mission… is to stay power.

-GOP leaders do not care about the consequences of their actions, so we all pay the price—especially children.
-Supporters, who lead by example, are telling their kids: not to trust teachers or historical facts, be afraid of doctors and their vaccines, guns are the best way to solve problems, “the poor/minorities/immigrants/ LGBTQ/or just people of color”—are of lesser status, only certain religious beliefs should be tolerated and don’t believe scientists.
+GOP leaders do not care about the consequences of their actions, so we all pay the price—especially the children.
+Supporters, who lead by example, are telling their kids: not to trust teachers or historical facts, be afraid of doctors and their vaccines, that guns are the best way to solve problems, that “the poor/minorities/immigrants/ LGBTQ/or just people of color”—are of lesser status, that only certain religious beliefs should be tolerated, and don’t believe scientists.

 Is this really the message we want to send to future generations?